Peitzuuu/restaurants/README.md

 # Restaurants List

-This is a simple website for recommended restaurants, created by Node.js and Express.
+This website is for recommended restaurants, created by Node.js and Express.
 It allows users to explore and search for restaurants.

 ## Features